KEHOL/PESQ-HASQI/README.md

 main.m - to fast check configuration;
 User_main.m - to check non stapable array of possible configuration with table export to Excel;
-SuperVisor_main.m to fust search need configuration by changing it fast as possible and checks by score_SQ stop while change less than 1e-3.
+SuperVisor_main.m to fast search need configuration by changing it fast as possible and checks by score_SQ stop while change less than 1e-3.

 The configuration to set be ablied by base_data_saved.m or same as an User_main.m exercise